-\$31.08

-\$36.53

-17.5%

-2023 in Ohio is \$16.04 per tonne which is \$1.07 per tonne higher than the average RGGI auction price of \$14.97 per tonne in 2023.
-The carbon price implied by the average price for Washington, DC RECs during 2023 is \$27.36 per tonne.
-The implied carbon prices for Virginia, Maryland, New Jersey and Pennsylvania RECs are approximately \$40 per tonne, more than double the average RGGI auction clearing price, and approximately \$10 less than the social cost of carbon which is estimated to be in the range of \$50 per tonne.^{173 174} The carbon prices

-implied by SREC prices have no apparent relationship to

-carbon prices implied by the REC clearing prices.
-The carbon prices implied by the SREC prices all exceed the carbon prices implied by the corresponding REC prices, and all exceed the social cost of carbon.
+Applying this method to Tier I and Class I REC, and SREC price histories yields the implied carbon prices in Table 8-10.
+The carbon price implied by the average REC price during the first three months of 2024 in Ohio is \$15.06 per tonne which is \$2.58 per tonne lower than the average RGGI auction price of \$17.64 per tonne in the first three months of 2024.
+The carbon price implied by the average price for Washington, DC RECs during 2023 is \$39.99 per tonne.
+The implied carbon prices for Virginia, Maryland, New Jersey and Pennsylvania RECs are range from \$46.19 per tonne to \$59.13 per tonne, approximately three times the average RGGI auction clearing price, and approximately equal to the social cost of carbon which is estimated to be in the range of \$50 per tonne.
+The carbon prices implied by the REC clearing prices.
+The carbon prices implied by the SREC prices all exceed the carbon prices implied by the corresponding REC prices.